mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/21-nginx.markdown

   but goodies on setting up previous versions of Nginx.

 * [Nginx for Developers: An Introduction](http://carrot.is/coding/nginx_introduction)
+  provides the first steps to getting an initial Nginx configuration up and running.

 * [A faster Web server: ripping out Apache for Nginx](http://arstechnica.com/business/2011/11/a-faster-web-server-ripping-out-apache-for-nginx/) explains how Nginx can be used instead of Apache in some cases for